apoorv-deriv/crush/README.md

 ## A Note on Claude Max and GitHub Copilot

-Crush only supports model providers through official, compliant APIs.
+Supernova only supports model providers through official, compliant APIs.
 We do not support or endorse any methods that rely on personal Claude Max and GitHub Copilot accounts or OAuth workarounds, which may violate Anthropic and Microsoft’s Terms of Service.